xinsys/handbook/_pages/how-we-work/equipment.md

 1. Open [cap.18f.gov](https://cap.18f.gov/).
 1. Click **Sign in with MyUSA** to connect with Google.
 1. Scroll down and click **Allow**.
 1. Once you’re logged in, click **New 18F request** to create and submit your request.
 If you don't see this link, it's possible that you haven't been set up as a member of 18F yet.
-Email [capdevs@gsa.gov](mailto:capdevs@gsa.gov) for access.
+Post a request in #c24ops for access or if you have any questions about how to use C2.
+1. After submitting your request, it will be reviewed by the Director of Operations.
+The Director of Operations must approve all requests before they are purchased.
+1. After your request is approved, it will typically be purchased by a purchase card holder on the operations team.
+Do not purchase yourself unless you are instructed to do so by a member of the operations team.

 If you're requesting software that no one else at 18F uses yet, be sure you have written approval from [#infrastructure](https://18f.slack.com/messages/infrastructure) first.
 If it's software that runs directly on your laptop, speak with [Kimber Dowsett](https://18f.slack.com/messages/@kimber).
 Ops will not approve software without Infrastructure clearance.